paritytech/parity-bridges-common/deployments/README.md

 Here is an example `.env` file which is used for production deployments and network updates.
 For security reasons it is not kept as part of version control.
 When deploying the network this file should be correctly populated and kept in the [`rialto`](./rialto) folder.
-The `UI_*_PROVIDER` variables let you define the urls of the nodes that the user interface will connect to.
-Per default, it will connect to the local substrate and ethereum nodes, using their default RPC port.
-UI_EXPECTED_ETHEREUM_NETWORK_ID should be set to the ethereum network id.
-This is used by the user interface to prevent users from connecting their Metamask account to another network.
+The `UI_SUBSTRATE_PROVIDER` variable let you define the url of the nodes that the user interface will connect to. `UI_ETHEREUM_PROVIDER` is used only as a guidance for users to connect to Metamask to the right Ethereum network. `UI_EXPECTED_ETHEREUM_NETWORK_ID` should be set to the Ethereum network id.
+This is used by the user interface to prevent users from connecting their Metamask to an unexpected network.

 ```bash
 GRAFANA_ADMIN_PASS=admin_pass